 A Local Representative is required to apply for NCA Approval.
 Manufacturers and consultants not present in the country must apply for Type Approval through an authorized local agent.
 The approval itself is based on European Standards, therefore it is required to fulfil the requirements of the RED 2014/53/EU beforehand.

 The NCA Approval process can take up to approximately 8 weeks.
 The validity of the Certificate of Conformity is permanent.

 All communications equipment that has been type approved must have an approved NCA mark on it.
 The mark can be physically etched on the device (H-Marking) or be digitally included via software (E-Marking), accessible and visible when the device is powered up.
 This is recommended for devices with small form factor.
-Below is the mark without the outer lines.

 The mark may also be affixed to the packaging and/or be included in the user manual, although this is only mandatory if due to the size or design of the product, it cannot be affixed to the product itself.

 Radio frequency transmitter equipment intended to be commercialized in Kuwait that makes use of the radio spectrum is subject to a mandatory approval process conducted by CITRA.